eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

     mkdir my_IDL
     cd my_IDL/

-For the next steps of the tutorial, in which we create the DataReaders and DataWriters, there are two different possible series of steps to take.
+For the next steps of the tutorial, in which we create the DataReaders and DataWriters, there are two different approaches.

 Option 1: Demangled IDL
 ~~~~~~~~~~~~~~~~~~~~~~~~